-- The Society should cooperate with: - (a) international and regional institutions or organizations concerned with photogrammetry, remote sensing, image analysis, spatial information sciences, land survey, geodesy, cartography, and other relevant disciplines; - (b) inter-governmental bodies of the United Nations and other relevant, international policy-making organizations.
+The Society should cooperate with:

+- a. international and regional institutions or organizations concerned with photogrammetry, remote sensing, computer vision, spatial information sciences, land survey, geodesy, cartography, and other relevant disciplines; - b. inter-governmental bodies of the United Nations and other relevant, international policymaking organizations.